jfields7/primitive-solver/README.md

 To run unit tests, run `make test`.

+An additional utility, `point-debugger`, is included with PrimitiveSolver, and it can be compiled with `make build_debugger`.
+It is useful for testing single points.
+More information can be found in `point-debugger/README`.

 # How to use PrimitiveSolver
 ## Setting up an Equation of State
 PrimitiveSolver utilizes a policy-based design.
 An equation of state consists of two parts: an `EOSPolicy` and an `ErrorPolicy`.
 The former provides methods for calculating various thermodynamic quantities, and the latter provides methods for handling various errors that might occur during a simulation, such as what to do if the density falls below an artificial atmosphere or the primitive recovery routine fails.
 These are wrapped up in a single template class, EOS: